SOM-Research/jsonSchema-to-uml/README.md

 # jsonSchema-to-uml

-A tool to generate UML models from JSON schema documents
+A tool to generate UML models from JSON schema documents.

 ## Requirements